Want to stay updated on the latest speakers and talk topics, why not follow us on Twitter?

 In her spare time she loves reading W3C drafts as much as Harry Potter, creating animations and playing with her cats.

 Laura Kalbag is a British designer living in Ireland, and author of Accessibility For Everyone from A Book Apart.
-She’s one third of Small Technology Foundation, a tiny two-person-and-one-husky not-for-profit working for social justice in the digital age.
+She’s founder of Small Technology Foundation, a tiny organisation advocating for and building small technology designed to increase human welfare, not corporate profits.

 Andy is a Freelance Web Performance Consultant and has helped some of the UK’s leading retailers, newspapers and financial services companies make their sites faster.